rolandbernard/ontologyutils/README.md

 The function `MaximalConsistentSets#maximalConsistentSubsets` takes a set of axioms in parameter and returns the set of maximally consistent subsets.

-It is an implementation of the algorithm presented in Robert Malouf's "Maximal Consistent Subsets", Computational Linguistics, vol 33(2), p.153-160, 2007.
+It is an implementation of the algorithm presented in Robert Malouf's "Maximal Consistent Subsets", Computational Linguistics, vol 33(2), p.153-160, 2007.`

 ## TBox Normalization and rule generation

 The function `Normalization#normalizeCondor` returns normalized version of the input ontology, following the procedure of Simancik et al. "Consequence-Based Reasoning beyond Horn Ontologies" (IJCAI 2011).
-The function `Normalization#normalizeNaive" is a more naive normalization, which normalizes every subclass axiom individually, using exclusively the function `NormalizationTools#normalizeSubClassAxiom`.
+The function `Normalization#normalizeNaive` is a more naive normalization, which normalizes every subclass axiom individually, using exclusively the function `NormalizationTools#normalizeSubClassAxiom`.
 If the TBox of the original ontology does not have only subclass types of axioms, some preprocessing is necessary using `NormalizationsTools#asSubClassOfAxioms`.
 Not every TBox can be converted.

 Both normalization functions return an ontology who TBox contains only subclass axioms in normal form: A TBox axiom in normal form can be of one of four types: